Installation & Setup

 There are multiple ways to add the stylesheet to your project.
 The most common setups are outlined below.

-This option uses your package manager and bundler to add the stylesheet to your project.
+This option uses your package manager to download the stylesheet, and your project’s existing build tooling to bundle it into the final output.
 This is the recommended approach if you’re already using these tools.

 First, install @jrgermain/stylesheet as a dependency.
 For example, if you’re using NPM, you’d run the following command: